ThomasAlberto21/my-website/docs/web-programming/frontend/HTML/html-small.md

 HTML small is used to display text with a size that is smaller than normal text.
 This tag is usually used to display additional text, such as copyright or information.
 HTML small uses the `<small>` tag.

-The following is an example of using small tag in HTML from :
+The following is an example of using small tag in HTML :

 ```html title="index.html"
 <p>This is normal text.</p>